 - Usage includes making outbound calls, answering incoming calls (excluding calls from their Lifeline service provider), using data, buying minutes, responding to their service provider, and sending a text message.

-- De-enrolling ineligible consumers as applicable, and
+- De-enrolling ineligible subscribers, and

 - Documenting their compliance with FCC and state requirements.